PaulSorenson/kafka_asyncio/README.md

 - strategy for dealing with intermittent failures (keep going, restart checker, exit application and leave restart to supervisor, ...)
 - credentials, certificates and config management.
 I have stored the passwords using `keyring`, this is convenient, otherwise the app will fallback to command line, environment variable or prompt the user.
 - signal handling or other mechanism for shutting down gracefully.
+- moving all the asyncio logic out of the main thread would leave the main thread for signal handling and other interactions.
 - deal with errors due to start up - eg there are probably conditions where a duplicate record is read from the topic resulting in key violations.
 - changing configurations on the fly eg a management topic for config changes or monitoring zookeeper instance.
 - serialization/deserialization of data.
 For this exercise I used json but protocol-buffers/thrift would probably be more suitable at scale.
 This would also include connecting the message format schema more robustly with the SQL (or use a document based store)
 - source code versioning - make it DRY
 - to properly unit test this requires some work with asyncio mock
 - decide whether process should automatically create the postgresql assets at start up.
-Currently there is a CLI command to do this.
+Currently use the CLI command to do this: `pg-table-create`
 - consider adding url specific parameters in config eg check interval.
 - logging just uses "root" logger, probably should have its own namespace.
 It does have the advantage for development at least of being able to control log level for libraries with `--log-level` option.
 - figure out how to set kafka topics programmatically.